-We've already gone over Christmas in Barcelona.
-Now let's see what the Catalan traditions are and what the locals usually do on New Year's Eve.
+We've already written about Christmas in Barcelona.
+Now let's take a look at some local traditions and what people usually do here on New Year's Eve.

-The big dinner: At home or at a restaurant?
+2. The big dinner: At home or a restaurant?

 Usually most Catalans stay at home to celebrate the evening with the people close to them.
-So if you're in Barcelona on holiday, then it's recommendable to reserve your stay in one of these apartments that are to stay during new year with your partner, family, or friends.
+So if you're in Barcelona on holiday, then it's recommendable to reserve your stay in one of our apartments that are ideal for staying during new year with your partner, family, or friends.

-If you definitely prefer to eat out, then you'r in luck because during New Year's Eve, most of the restaurants offer a menu especially for the night...
-Though of course it's a bit more expensive than usual.
-Obviously it's recommended to book a table in advance and look up the conditions on their website or by calling.
+If you definitely prefer to eat out, then you're in luck because during New Year's Eve, most of the restaurants offer a menu especially for the night...
+Of course, it's a bit more expensive than usual and it's recommended to book a table in advance.
+Always investigate the booking conditions on the restaurant's website or by calling.

-Here are some of the most famous restaurants in Barcelona with very traditional dishes:
+Here are some of the most famous restaurants in Barcelona that have traditional dishes:

-- Quatre Gats: This is the place where famous artist Pablo Picasso used to hangout and has been open since 1897.
+- Quatre Gats: This is the place where famous artist Pablo Picasso used to hang out.
+It has been open since 1897.

-- Casa Fuster (Spanish): In this hotel you find one of the best restaurants in town, letting you welcome the new year with class.
+- Casa Fuster: In this hotel you can find one of the best restaurants in town, letting you welcome the new year with class.

 - El Pla: The motto of this restaurant is "Good food and good atmosphere" and nothing could describe it better.

-We've spend years eating out at El Pla and we still love it.
-The truth is that I and my husband fell in love there!
-It is a charming place with quality service and exquisite food.
+We've spent years eating out at El Pla and we still love it.
+The truth is that my husband and I fell in love there!
+It's a charming place with quality service and exquisite food.
 Highly recommended!19th November 2014, CecileMaminova - Translated from Spanish to English

 Many nightclubs organize special events for the last night of the year.
 Be aware that you might need to book in advance because the clubs get full, plus it's cheaper to book than pay on the day!

 The Metro transport system will be running all night, so you don't have to worry about getting a taxi.